malavika25boe10137-wq/digital-literacy-project/task-5-cybercrime/README.md

-# Task 5: Cybercrime Case Study
+# Task 5: Cybercrime Case Study & Safety Analysis

-## Case Study: UPI QR Code Fraud
+## Case Study: The "OLX" QR Code Scam
-In a common UPI scam, a victim listed an item for sale on an online marketplace.
-The fraudster, posing as a buyer, sent a QR code via WhatsApp, claiming it was for "receiving the payment."
-Trusting the buyer, the victim scanned the code and entered their UPI PIN.
-Within seconds, ₹25,000 was debited from their account instead of being credited.
-This happened because UPI PINs are only required for **sending** money, never for receiving it.
-The scammer exploited the victim’s lack of technical knowledge regarding UPI protocols and the sense of urgency created during the transaction.
+A common but highly effective cybercrime involves exploiting the "Request Money" feature on UPI apps.
+In a recent incident, a student listed an old engineering textbook for sale on a popular online marketplace.
+Within minutes, a "buyer" contacted them, agreeing to the full price without any negotiation—a classic red flag.

+To "pay" the student, the fraudster sent a QR code over WhatsApp, claiming it was a "Payment Received" voucher that needed to be scanned to claim the funds.
+The student, hurried and unfamiliar with how UPI protocols actually work, scanned the code and was prompted to enter their UPI PIN.
+Because the interface looked official, they entered the PIN, expecting a credit to their bank account.
+Instead, ₹12,000 was instantly withdrawn.

+The scammer immediately blocked the student and deleted the chat.
+This case highlights a critical gap in digital literacy: the misconception that a PIN is required to receive money.
+In reality, a UPI PIN is strictly an authorization for *outgoing* transactions.
+The fraud succeeded by combining technical trickery with psychological pressure.

-## Digital Safety Checklist (8 Essential Tips)
+## My Digital Safety Checklist
-1. **Never enter your UPI PIN** to receive money; it is only for authorizing outgoing payments.
-2. **Enable Two-Factor Authentication (2FA)** on all social media, email, and banking accounts.
-3. **Verify the sender’s email address** before clicking any links to avoid phishing attempts.
-4. **Use unique, complex passwords** for every account and avoid using birthdays or names.
-5. **Never share your OTP** (One Time Password) with anyone, even if they claim to be bank officials.
-6. **Avoid using public Wi-Fi** for financial transactions; use a secure mobile hotspot instead.
-7. **Check for "https://"** and the padlock icon in the browser bar before entering data on any website.
-8. **Report cybercrimes immediately** by calling the National Helpline at **1930** or visiting the official portal at `cybercrime.gov.in`.
+To stay secure in a digital-first environment, I follow these 8 essential rules:

+1. **PIN is for Sending Only:** I never enter my UPI PIN when expecting to receive a payment from someone else.
+2. **Double-Check IDs:** Always verify the UPI ID or bank name displayed on the screen before hitting "Pay."
+3. **Avoid Public Wi-Fi for Banking:** I only use my private mobile data or a trusted home network for financial tasks to prevent "man-in-the-middle" attacks.
+4. **The 1930 Rule:** If I suspect a fraud has occurred, I will immediately call the National Cyber Crime Helpline at **1930**.
+5. **Two-Factor is Mandatory:** I have enabled 2FA (Two-Factor Authentication) on my Gmail and WhatsApp to prevent unauthorized logins.
+6. **QR Code Caution:** I treat QR codes from strangers as potential "Withdrawal Requests" rather than "Payment Links."
+7. **Screen Lock Privacy:** I use biometric locks (fingerprint/face ID) for my banking apps so they cannot be accessed if my phone is stolen.
+8. **Official Reporting:** Any suspicious activity should be documented with screenshots and reported at `cybercrime.gov.in`.